UEFA Youth League domestic champions path ties

 Article body

-The UEFA Youth League domestic champions path begins with the first round from Monday, with the 32 contenders aiming for eight play-off places.
+The UEFA Youth League domestic champions path has begun with the 32 contenders aiming for eight play-off places and the first round in progress.

 The 32 clubs that compete in the UEFA Champions League path are those that take part in this season's group stage of the senior competition, with the same fixture list.
 They are joined in the competition by the 32 domestic youth champions from the highest-ranked entering associations whose senior side have not qualified for the UEFA Champions League group stage – these teams take part in the domestic champions path.
 Where the senior side of a domestic youth champion qualified for the UEFA Champions League group stage, the vacant place was filled by the domestic youth champion of the next-ranked entering association.